Szqout/07_Failure_analysis_simple/Readme.md

 ## ✈️ Project Overview

 This mini-project demonstrates how to analyze failure data for a actuator in an modern factory.
 Using Python and basic statistical tools, the project calculates reliability metrics like **Mean Time Between Failures (MTBF)** and **failure rate**, and fits a **Weibull distribution** to better understand failure behavior.
+The project is only training of my personal developing skill.

 ---